zowe/zowe-cli-scs-plugin/README.md

     ```

 -   To automatically unlock the Gnome keyring at log on:

+    **Note:** The following steps have been tested on CentOS, SUSE, and Ubuntu.
+Results may vary on other Linux distributions.

     1. Install the PAM module for Gnome keyring.
 The package name depends on your distro: